 Wireless connections include Wi-Fi (802.11ac) and Bluetooth 4.2.
 There have been moments where Wi-Fi randomly disconnects, which I initially thought was due to my Wi-Fi, but it’s an issue that’s been mentioned elsewhere.

-Philips has overlaid its own menu settings on top of Android, offering an array of advanced settings for picture, sound, Ambilight and more.
-That’s both welcome and potentially too much for someone only after simple tweaks.
-One positive is that each setting is provided with an explanation.
-If you still find yourself overwhelmed, there’s a Quick picture setting for simpler adjustments.
+Philips own menu settings offer an array of advanced settings for picture, sound, Ambilight and more.
+That’s both welcome and potentially much for someone only after simple tweaks.
+A positive is that each setting is provided with an explanation, and if you still find yourself overwhelmed, there’s a Quick picture setting for simpler adjustments.
 Annoyingly, when using iPlayer, settings can’t be adjusted until the app is closed.

 There is a Game mode that needs to be set for whichever HDMI input you use, since the TV doesn’t auto-detect when a console is connected.
 Latency is good – better than Philips’ own OLEDs at 21.2ms.